bartongroup/RATS/README.md

 install.packages("matrixStats")
 ```

 Eventually we hope to make it available through [Bioconductor](https://bioconductor.org/).
 Instructions on how to install packages through Bioconductor can be found on the [Bioconductor installation guide](https://www.bioconductor.org/install/).
-Installing thorugh Bioconductor should take care of dependencies automatically.
+Installing through Bioconductor should take care of dependencies automatically.

 ## Loading and using rats